michaelshiloh/robotaPsyche/weeklySchedule.md

 	briefly your concept
 - In the midterm folder make a new file "journal.md" and in that describe what progress you have made so far

-- Some of you received less than the full 10 points on the work you have done so far.
-Generally this was due to one or more of:
-	- Insufficient complexity
-	- Too much complexity, and results appear random and chaotic
-	- Insufficient evidence that the ecology is exhibiting the behavior you were trying to produce.
-See if you can figure out why, and make it more obvious
-	- Poor visuals, making it difficult to understand who are the players and what they are trying to do.
-While you don't need to use pictures of birds (although you can if you want), at least make them different from triangles of the same size.
-Color is one step, but make it more obvious e.g. different shapes, different sizes.
 - Each creature should have some different characteristics such as maximum speed, maximum force, hunger threshold, size, aggression factor, etc. Group all of these in a new class called "DNA".
 You don't need to implement it